Guests revealed for this week's Late Late Show on RTE One

 The guests have been revealed for this week's Late Late Show on RTÉ One.

-Vicky Phelan, Tommie Gorman, Shane Carthy, Sea Shanty sensation Nathan Evans, and Axa Community Heroes are among the guests on The Late Late Show this Friday.
+Dave Grohl, Lynsey Bennett, Múinteoir Emer, and Ronan Keating are among guests on The Late Late Show this Friday,

-This week, Vicky Phelan underwent her first week of treatment in Maryland, for what she hopes will be a process that will prolong her life and afford her more time with her family.
-Vicky joins Ryan from the US to give an update on her journey so far.

-RTÉ's Northern Editor Tommie Gorman will be joining Ryan to discuss Covid-19 and the border issue, and the standout moments from the four decades he has spent bringing news reports to Irish viewers and listeners.

-As a Dublin football prodigy, big things were expected of midfielder Shane Carthy when he was called up by Jim Gavin to the senior team aged just 18.
-What people did not know was that since 5th year in school, Shane had been battling with his mental health and experiencing suicidal thoughts.
-Shane will speak to Ryan about how he got through the darkest of days.

-Music on the show will be from Niamh Regan, the RTÉ Choice Music Prize nominee from Galway.
+Singer-songwriter Ronan Keating will discuss the challenges and rewards of making music over the past year, and welcoming a new addition to his family.
+Sportsfile's Ray McManus will present a selection of images from A Season of Sundays, a look back at the 2020 GAA season as captured by some of Ireland's best sports photographers.

+Plus, The Riptide Movement will perform their hit single, It All Works Out.

-All of this, plus more, on The Late Late Show on RTÉ One Friday, January 29th at 9.35pm.
+The Late Late Show, Friday, February 5th on RTÉ One at 9.35pm.

 Leave your comment